mtabbal/integration-sharepoint-view.and.data.api/README.md

 integration-view.and.data.api-sharepoint
 ========================================

+You can find a blog post about this here http://adndevblog.typepad.com/cloud_and_mobile/2014/06/integrate-viewer-with-sharepoint.html

-Shows how you can upload files and view them inside SharePoint using the Autodesk viewer
+This repo contains files that show how you can upload files and view them inside SharePoint using the Autodesk viewer.

+There are three main parts to this:
+- MyViewerPage.aspx: this html page uses the Autodesk Viewer to show the file whose urn is  passed to it in the URL as the urn parameter.
+It also requires the accessToken that you get when authenticating with the viewing service to be also passed in the URL
+- MyVisualWebPart project: a C# Visual Web Part project which has a user control that can be used inside a SharePoint Web Part page.
+This will list all the files found in the Documents library of a SharePoint site and uses MyViewerPage.aspx inside an iframe to show the file in the viewer
+- MyWebPart.aspx: this is the SharePoint page which embeds the above Visual Web part project's control that lists the SharePoint documents